Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 * As a first time visitor I want a way to contact the school to either get more information or to be sent enrolment forms.
 * As a first time visitor I am interested in any features of the website that are unique to the school such as in this case, the lessons page which is exclusive to enrolled students (Sample of this page presented in this project).
+* As a first time visitor I am interested to hear and see the teachers playing music to assess whether I want to study with them.

 2. Returning Visitor Goals:
 * As a returning visitor I want to access exclusive content on the site provided to me upon enrolment, in this case it is exclusive content on the lessons page which is exclusive to enrolled students.
-* As a returning visitor I want access to past recordings of the teachers, presented here in the clickable profile pictures in the teachers.html page and linking to youtube videos of them playing.
+* As a returning visitor I want continued access to past recordings of the teachers, presented here in the clickable profile pictures in the teachers.html page and linking to youtube videos of them playing.
-* As a returning visitor I want access to social media to view updates at the school.
+* As a returning visitor I want continued access to social media to view updates at the school.
 * As a returning visitor I want to be reminded of the location of the school, presented here in an embedded google map with the written address beside it.